 This rebellion was followed by attacks led by various Islamists armed groups, including the Mouvement pour l’unicité et le jihad en Afrique de l’Ouest (MUJAO) and al-Qaeda in the Islamic Maghreb (AQIM), which was responsible for the abduction and the killing of many French nationals in the Sahel.
 The Islamic groups eventually took control of the north of the country.

 On 22 March 2012, a few days before the presidential elections, a mutiny formed by disaffected soldiers from the units defeated by the armed groups in the north resulted in a military coup d’état and in the overthrow of President Amadou Toumani Touré.
 The coup accelerated the collapse of the state in the north.

 The peace negotiations between the government and the non-terrorist rebel groups were led by Algeria with the support of the international community and especially of the United Nations at the request of the Malian authorities.

-At a political level, France fully supports the Algiers peace talks.
-They were meant to enable Mali to achieve lasting peace and represent a historic opportunity for the country.
+At a political level, France fully supported the Algiers peace talks.
+They were meant to enable Mali to achieve a lasting peace and thus represented a historic opportunity for the country.

 Mopti - 2 February 2014